thomasgoldstein/zabuyaki/res/src/tiled/README.md

 > Hint: These units do not lock you within a wave area.
 You can spare their liver and go to the next wave area.

 ## Define players start positions ##
-3 "Point" objects should be added into the root of **Object layers** named "player".
+3 "Point" objects should be added into the root of **Object layers** named "players".
 Only first 3 objects are used.
 The rest objects are ignored.
-Th naming doesn't matter.
+Their naming doesn't matter.

 ## Define next stage map file name ##
 Use menu **Map / Map Properties**/ to see the list of properties.